Contract Research Organisation (CRO)

 Regulatory changes provide drug developers with more possibilities

-Under ICH M3 guidance, drug developers can perform lead compound selection in humans rather than in animal models.
+Under ICH M3 guidance and inline with 3R in animal research, drug developers can perform lead compound selection in humans rather than in animal models.
 Potentially eliminating issues from inter-species variations.
 Furthermore, microdose data extrapolation can be considered more reliable than allometric scaling.
 Allometric scaling vs microdose extrapolation results in 68%-94% vs 45% accuracy respectively [1].
 There are more recent regulatory changes for faster and more cost-effective development than most drug developers know.
 Contact TRACER CRO to discuss what applies to you.

 Casette microdosing